PART THREE : 1968 – THE MERGER

 Sir Donald Stokes then ‘phoned Sir George Harriman to arrange for John Barber to travel to Longbridge to examine BMH’s finances.
 On the same day as the men from Leyland were pondering the wisdom of a merger with British Motor Holdings, another press interview with one of the main players appeared.
 Sir George Harriman, Chairman of British Motor Holdings, spoke to The Times newspaper.
 He took the opportunity to defend his company.

 ‘One of the main points of criticism – misunderstanding if you like – has been that we have too many models, have been lacking in market research and so on.
 That’s all bunkum.
 Nor has due credit been given for our export performance and what had happened before devaluation.’

-Harriman did not question the need for greater rationalization of models, once the merged company got into its stride.
-‘Certainly rationalization comes into our plans.
+Harriman did not question the need for greater rationalisation of models, once the merged company got into its stride.
+‘Certainly rationalisation comes into our plans.
 We shall do as much as we can, in line with the competitiveness of the product, which is what we have been doing within BMC.’